onelittlenightmusic/opactl/README.md

 `opactl` executes your own Rego (OPA) policy as CLI command.

 This is how it works.
 You define a rule in OPA policy, for example `rule1`.
 Then, `opactl` detects your rule and turns it into subcommand such as `opactl rule1`.
+It also supports completion with `tab` key.

 Options are supported for various usage.
 Also, you can preset configuration file, then `opactl` reads it.